justin830827/Graph-Data-Mining/Anomaly Detection/readme.md

 python3 anomaly.py voices
 ```

-After the program complete, the final communiites will be store in `result/output.txt`, the program should run 3 mins to 10 mins depends on the graph size.
+After the program complete, the results will be saved on the current directory, the program should run within 1 min except `autonomous` dataset which requires 10 mins to 20 mins to complete.